Sustainability & the Environment

 Chatham University launched a highly innovative, multi-year Master Plan today to develop Eden Hall Campus in Richland Township, PA, the first university campus in the nation to integrate sustainable development, living and learning.

-"Eden Hall Campus and the School of Sustainability and the Environment are at the leading edge of a global movement toward a sustainable future," says Esther Barazzone, Ph.D., Chatham University president.
+"Eden Hall Campus and the Falk School of Sustainability are at the leading edge of a global movement toward a sustainable future," says Esther Barazzone, Ph.D., Chatham University president.
 "Together, the school and the campus will be a one-of-a-kind living laboratory, advancing understanding and progress as we seek sustainable answers to the world's social, economic and environmental concerns."

 A Groundbreaking Model of Sustainability with Potential for Global Impact